pnin/easy/README.md

 ### Includes

-+ `archive` - Weird stuff to list down all the tags, count the number of posts under each tag, and show them on the `tags` page.
++ `archive` - To list down all the tags, count the number of posts under each tag, and show them on the `tags` page.
+This weird piece of code is included in `tags.md`.

 ### Layouts